olcf-tutorials/HIP_from_scratch/1_streams/README.md

 The idea here is that you can create different pipes or _streams_ where to which you can assign different tasks that don't depend on each other and thus could execute at the same time and make better use of the GPU.
-Let us look at a couple of code examples to make this concrete (TODO: make code examples).
+Let us look at a couple of code examples to make this concrete (TODO: make code examples, make an example where you're overlapping multiple hipblasdgemm calls with stream)

 (TODO: make example where streams aren't useful because the whole GPU is being saturated and using stream doesn't really make it go faster).